Trails

 This trail is designated for walkers and runners.
 Only foot traffic is allowed on this two mile long trail.
 Distance markers along the route help you maintain consistent mileage.
 Special uses (strollers, children's bicycles with training wheels, tricycles and wheel chair users) are also permitted on this trail.
 This trail is not plowed in the winter.
 When it snows please use the plowed East Shore Recreation Trail.

 Located along the scenic western shore of Onondaga Lake, this paved trail meanders through over 4.5 miles of woodlands and open areas.
 It is perfect for bicyclists, walkers, runners and nature enthusiasts.
 This side of Onondaga Lake is rich in history; several resorts and dance halls once stood here.
-The West Shore Trail offers spectacular lake and city views and runs right through the St. Joseph's Health Amphitheater.
+The West Shore Trail offers spectacular lake and city views and runs right through the Empower FCU Amphitheater.
 Several shelters and benches can be found along the trail for visitors convenience.
 This trail is not plowed in the winter and when conditions permit offer a great opportunity for cross country skiing and snowshoeing.

 To access the West Shore Trail-North Entrance (across from Long Branch Park) Click here for Google Maps.

-To access the West Shore Trail-South Entrance (NYS Fair Orange Parking Lot):
+To access the West Shore Trail-South Entrance

 From Points West: Take I-690 East to Exit 7, turn left onto State Fair Boulevard, take the first left passing under I-690, drive straight toward the lake and turn left into the NYS Fair Orange Parking Lot.
 In addition, you can access the trail from the West Shore Trail Parking Lot located off of Long Branch Road or from the East Shore Trail Parking Lots.